kaBeech/monads-are-easy/README.md

 I made this when the ideas of monads and related concepts finally "fully" clicked in my head.

+I hope this helps show how simple these concepts really are!

 My goal is not to provide a complete introduction to monads, but to summarize the important points in a way that is easy to understand for someone who already has some experience working with or learning about monads.